Evidence for the need - conclusions

 Keyboards with narrower keys help to remove discrimination.
-A 5.5 inch keyboard (where each key is about 7/8 the width of a ‘standard’ piano key) removes the one inch advantage men have over women.
+A 5.5 inch (14.1 cm) keyboard removes the one inch advantage men have over women.
 The proportions of pianists with ‘small hands’ could be dramatically reduced if they were to have access to the 5.5 inch and 6.0 inch octave keyboards.
 See How many adults have small hands?

 Children of either gender have hands even smaller than most adults but are currently forced to learn on a piano designed for men.
 A keyboard that was designed to suit male virtuosos in the late 1880s.
 Before that time, piano keyboards generally had narrower keys.